 I find that the paste food colouring is the best, a small amount of colour gives a shiny bright red.
 If you don’t have wooden skewers, you can use lollipop holders, chopsticks or anything that helps you hold the apples while you dip them in candy.
 But that’s pretty much everything, so do give them a try!

 I might not be a party person, I have only been to one Halloween party so far, and I must say that was more than enough.
 Not that is was not nice, but in the end everybody was pretty drunk, so not cool at all.
 Especially since I don’t really drink alcohol.
-But I do like the idea of carving pumpkins, making candy apples, and breathing in that Hallween atmosphere.
-And they definitely go well with a nice Pumpkin square recipe.
+But I do like the idea of carving pumpkins, making candy apples, and breathing in that Halloween atmosphere.

 - 4 smaller red apples